gnana997/g-lang/README.md

 - generateNumber(char current, FILE *file): Generates a token for integer literals.
 - generateKeyword(char current, FILE *file): Generates a token for keywords.
 - tokenTypeToString(KeywordKind type): Converts a keyword token type to a string.
+- parse(Token *tokens): parses the tokens and created a AST